HOUSTON INSURANCE BAD FAITH LAWYER

 - Unreasonable delay in resolving a claim or failure to investigate

-- Use of improper standard to deny a claim
+- Use of improper standards to deny a claim

 - Arbitrary or unreasonable demands for proof of loss